torvalds/linux/Documentation/gpu/rfc/i915_vm_bind.rst

 GPU page faults when supported (in future), will only be supported in the VM_BIND mode.
-While both the older execbuf mode and the newer VM_BIND mode of binding will require using dma-fence to ensure residency, the GPU page faults mode when supported, will not use any dma-fence as residency is purely managed by installing and removing/invalidating page table entries.
+While both the older execbuf mode and the newer VM_BIND mode of binding will require using dma-fence to ensure residency, the GPU page faults mode when supported, will analt use any dma-fence as residency is purely managed by installing and removing/invalidating page table entries.

 Page level hints settings